jojiisacth/temp/RedisMasterSlave.md

       Tue Jan 31 12:36:47 IST 2017 Congrats redis set up is working :)
 ```

+#### Building docker images (Optional)
+	we were using the prebuilt  docker images for this exeriment, if you want to  build it self please follow the steps  https://github.dev.global.tesco.org/nk68/k8/blob/master/redis/ms/README.MD
 #### This complete this experiment :)